 - COMT inhibitors (Comtan ®)

-- If psychosis does not resolve, reduce Sinemet doses
+- If the hallucinations and delusions do not resolve, reduce Sinemet doses.

 - There are a variety of techniques and measures that can be performed when adjusting PD medications.

 - This approach generally improves psychotic symptoms.
 However, if motor symptoms become worse, PD medications may need to be restarted or increased, with Sinemet being the core of therapy, and Step 3 started.

 - Antipsychotic agents are designed to balance abnormal chemical levels in the brain.

 - They work by reducing excess dopamine, thereby alleviating psychosis.
 Up until the 1990s, the use of antipsychotics in PD had been controversial.
 This was because older (also known as “typical”) antipsychotic medications were found to cause dramatic worsening of Parkinsonian motor symptoms.